How To Build A Career Progression Framework For Employees

 Long-term goals to achieve

-To move up in the company or gain expertise, an employee may need mentorship, coaching, or access to learning and development courses.
-So, review your company’s learning and development resources and budget to see what can be done to support each employee or department in their growth.
+To move up in the company or gain expertise, an employee may need mentorship, coaching or access to learning and development courses.
+Review your company’s learning and development resources and budget to see what can be done to support each employee or department in their growth.

 Some employees won’t want to become managers or supervisors — and that’s okay.
 They might want to make horizontal career changes instead of vertical career changes.